-Florida Manatees Gain Nearly Two Million Acres Of Enhanced Protected Habitat
+Florida Manatees To Gain Nearly Two Million Acres Of Enhanced Protected Habitat

-The U.S. Fish and Wildlife Service proposed a revised critical habitat plan that would protect 1,904,191 acres of critical habitat for the Florida manatee, as well as 78,121 acres for the Antillean manatee in Puerto Rico.
-Their habitat hasn’t been updated since they were originally protected under the Endangered Species Act in 1976.
+The U.S. Fish and Wildlife Service has proposed a new critical habitat plan to protect a substantial 1,904,191 acres of vital habitat for the Florida manatee and 78,121 acres for the Antillean manatee in Puerto Rico.
+This proposal marks the first update in manatee habitat protection since the species gained protection under the Endangered Species Act in 1976.

 “Manatees have waited nearly 15 years for the Fish and Wildlife Service to fulfill its promise to update these lifesaving habitat protections, so this is a big win for the species,” said Ragan Whitlock, a Florida-based attorney at the Center for Biological Diversity.
 “Officials recently resorted to emergency feeding trials to try to keep these animals from starving to death due to declines in seagrass.
 Truly protecting the manatees’ home, including their seagrass food source, is the most important step on their road to recovery.”